TMSolution/Gravatar/README.md

 #Gravatar

-Request to the [gravatar.com](http://www.gravatar.com) for a globally recognized avatar image and profile data
+Request to the [gravatar.com](http://www.gravatar.com) for a globally recognized avatar and profile data

 ## Example of usage
 ```php